-The guidance contained in this document applies to all structures fixed in position temporarily or permanently which extend above or below the surface of the sea and which are obstructions to navigation, e.g. structures used for drilling or exploring for oil and/or minerals, oil production platforms, oil well protective jackets, renewable offshore energy installations, ocean data platforms, breakwaters or offshore aquaculture farms.
+The guidance contained in this document applies to all structures fixed in position temporarily or permanently which extend above or below the surface of the sea and which are obstructions to navigation, e.g. structures used for drilling or exploring for oil and/or minerals, oil production platforms, oil well protective jackets, renewable offshore energy installations, ocean data platforms, or offshore aquaculture farms.

 INFORMATION AND PROMULGATION